Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Deletes a single catalog product', a specific verb+resource.
-Distinguishes from update by mentioning alternative for temporary suppression.
+Clearly states it deletes a single catalog product and returns a success flag.
+Distinguishes from update for suppression, making purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.